diogoff/trackml-100/README.md

 _Disclaimer:_ I never intended to compete based on such naïve approach.
 This was just something that I planned to use as a baseline to compare with other approaches that I would subsequently develop.
 However, as it often happens in Kaggle, the first idea that comes to mind is the one you will end up with.

-## How could this approach be computationally feasible?
+## How could this approach ever be computationally feasible?

 Searching for the training particles that best fit a set of test hits leads to a combinatorial explosion if the number of training particles and the number of test hits are both large.